Restoring the Voice of the People

 Words of Inspiration: A letter of introduction

-Now, more than ever, your voice and your efforts are needed.
-As people of faith, we can play a unique role in this election cycle, by encouraging civil, respectful dialogue that builds community and a hope-filled vision of the future that includes all people.
-We can help to restore the soul of democracy.
+precisely why our voice and efforts as people of faith are needed.
+We can play a unique role in this election cycles by encouraging civil, respectful, informed dialogue that builds community and a hope-filled vision of the future that includes all people.
+We can help restore the soul of democracy.

 UCC Justice and Witness Ministers